macosta-42/codewars/README.md

 # Codewars

-I want to improve my C coding skill, so let's make a 100days of code on codewars with C language.
+I want to improve my C coding skill, so let's make a 100days of code challenge on codewars with C language.

 Difficulty of kata (exercises) are 8 Kyu to 1 Kyu